It's a fine-line that needs to be walked when it comes to alcohol. In

 I haven't found the answer to that yet, but that's the way we have handled it.

 Now, I know that there have been many parties where the parents not only allowed alcohol, but they purchased the booze!
 I still shake my head when I think of it.
 We have a program in our community that helps us with the dilemma of non-thinking parents.
 It's called the Placer Parent Host Program.
+The program consists of a public awareness campaign for parents to inform them about the laws.
+But the power of the program is that parents sign a Responsible Host Pledge guaranteeing that they will not expose youth to alcohol or drugs in their homes, they will not allow parties in their home when they aren't present, they will chaperone the parties and all sorts of other responsible, common sense things.
+The database of parents who have signed the pledge is on the website so that you can look up the name of the family hosting a party to see if they have signed the pledge.

 There's been a lot of buzz, so to speak, about alcohol and lowering the drinking age.
 Last year, a group of university chancellors and presidents placed their signature on the Amethyst Initiative to open up the debate about this topic.
 The latest I've heard about is coming out of Minnesota.